Unpacking Masculinity: A Deep Dive into Paul Theroux's "Being a Man"

 He also suggests that men can find strength and fulfillment in activities that are traditionally considered feminine, such as nurturing, caregiving, and creative expression.
 He argues that these activities are not signs of weakness, but rather expressions of a more complete and well-rounded personality.

-Ultimately, Theroux's vision of manhood is one of liberation.
-He believes that men can be happier and more fulfilled if they are free to be themselves, without the pressure to conform to rigid societal expectations.
+In the long run, Theroux's vision of manhood is one of liberation.
+Consider this: he believes that men can be happier and more fulfilled if they are free to be themselves, without the pressure to conform to rigid societal expectations.
 He suggests that by embracing vulnerability, cultivating emotional intelligence, and rejecting the need to constantly perform, men can create a more authentic and meaningful life for themselves and for those around them.

 The Enduring Relevance: "Being a Man" in the 21st Century